-Greg Faulkner is chair of the firm’s Construction Group and a member of its Managing Committee.
-Mr. Faulkner has served as local, national, and international counsel in all aspects of construction law for over 25 years.
-He delivers a full-service approach to his practice, including selection of project delivery, preparation of bid documents, requests for proposals and qualifications, contract drafting, and negotiations.
+Gregory Faulkner is chair of the firm’s Construction Group and a member of its Managing Committee.
+He has served as local, national, and international counsel in all aspects of construction law for over 25 years.
+Greg delivers a full-service approach to his practice, including selection of project delivery, preparation of bid documents, requests for proposals and qualifications, contract drafting, and negotiations.
 He also handles litigation in federal and state courts, as well as arbitration and mediation of all types of disputes.

 Contract Procurement and Project Delivery

-Mr. Faulkner is listed in The Best Lawyers in America© in the area of Construction Law and Litigation – Construction, and he has been listed as a Construction Super Lawyer® since 2006 (Super Lawyers is a registered trademark of Key Professional Media, Inc.).
+Greg is listed in The Best Lawyers in America© in the area of Construction Law and Litigation – Construction, and he has been selected to the Connecticut Super Lawyers list since 2006.
 He is also a Fellow in the Construction Lawyers Society of America, an invitation-only construction lawyer honorary society with membership limited to 1,200 practicing Fellows from the United States and internationally.
 He has lectured around the country on matters pertaining to construction law.
 He is also a prolific writer, and contributes to the firm’s blog, Construction Law Zone.